-Measuring Overall Employee Satisfaction and Employee EngagementThe examples below are survey questions that measure employee satisfaction or engagement more directly.
-These are the kinds of questions that very short employee surveys typically use.
-We do not use these kinds of questions in our employee survey template for one simple reason - they are not actionable.
-These questions provide a good indication of whether employees are satisfied or engaged, but they don't do a very good job of measuring why.
+Measuring Overall Employee Satisfaction and Employee EngagementThe examples below are questions that measure employee satisfaction or engagement more directly.
+These are the kinds of questions that very short surveys typically use.
+We don't use these kinds of questions in our engagement survey template for one simple reason - they are not actionable.
+These questions provide a good indication of whether contributors are satisfied or engaged, but they don't do a very good job of measuring why.

 - I am very satisfied with my job.